msimotwo/vmupgradeazure/README.md

 - The in-place upgrade of the VM requires the managed disks.
 Its okay, most VM's on Azure use managed disks.
 Managed disks are like the physical disk but on a virtual level.
 - Windows recommends capturing a quick snapshot of the operating system disk and any other data disks on board. *This will enable you to revert to the previous state of the VM if anything fails during the in-place upgrade process.*

+- To start an in-place upgrade the upgrade media must be attached to the VM as a Managed Disk.
+To create the upgrade media, modify the variables in the following PowerShell script for Windows Server 2022.
+The upgrade media disk can be used to upgrade multiple VMs, but it can only be used to upgrade a single VM at a time.
+To upgrade multiple VMs simultaneously multiple upgrade disks must be created for each simultaneous upgrade.
+- Here is the [Link](https://docs.google.com/document/d/1u3_zoOUYfd8HIRGuitxRaUUYFao06YZ9O-6I9rl8kOs/edit?usp=sharing) for the PowerShell script.
+Easy copy and paste.